 Does cooking affect the magnesium content of meat?

 You can grill, roast, boil, or fry meat.
 The cooking method doesn’t affect the magnesium content of meat.
 Magnesium isn’t vulnerable to heat.
-In fact, magnesium in meat is bioavailable.

-Do we absorb magnesium of meat?
+Do we absorb magnesium in meat?

 In order to consume more magnesium from meat, we have to get adequate amounts of vitamin D, calcium, protein, and fructose.[3,4,5]